What Is Individual Counseling and How Can It Help?

 What happens in a therapy session?
 What is the therapy process?

 Seeing a therapist for the first time may feel daunting.
 You may even feel nervous because you don’t know what to expect.
 But once you know, therapy becomes less of an unknown.
 Therapists want you to feel comfortable during the therapy process and we want to help you accomplish your goals.
+My job isn’t to rush you or make assumptions, it’s to create a space where you can show up as you are, at your own pace.

 The Benefits of Individual Counseling: Growth & Healing